Welcome to The Gap.

 Okay that’s like ten words, but it’s my blog so I can break the rules.

-When I told my family and friends that I was quitting my job, selling most of my belongings and traveling abroad for as long as I can financially manage, I got mixed reviews.
+When I told my family and friends that I was quitting my job, selling most of my belongings and traveling abroad for as long as I could financially manage, I got mixed reviews.

 My boss gave me a high-five, my friends laughed, my grandmother prayed and my old man just yelled.
 Well, he’s still yelling.